Official bilingualism in Canada: International auxiliary languages

 French has been a language of government in the part of Canada that is today Quebec, with limited interruptions, since the arrival of the first French settlers in Canada in 1604 (Acadians) and in 1608 in Quebec, and has been entrenched in the Constitution of Canada since 1867.
 English has been a language of government in each of the provinces since their inception as British colonies.

 Institutional bilingualism in various forms therefore predates the Canadian Confederation in 1867.
 However, for many years English occupied a de facto privileged position, and French was not fully equal.
 The two languages have gradually achieved a greater level of equality in most of the provinces, and full equality at the federal level.
 In the 1970s French in Quebec became the province's official language.

 After confederation

-The Canadian Indian residential school system

-From 1876 to 1996, the Government of Canada operated the Canadian Indian residential school system.
-This system, combined with education, immigration, and other policies promoting English and French, contributed greatly to the promotion of English and French across Canada, but has been criticized for its treatment of students and forced assimilation, with the Truth and Reconciliation Commission of Canada calling it a "cultural genocide".